Lochinver Accommodation - Hospitality Property For Sale Or Rent - Book Direct With Owners

 Take the A9 to the small community of Tore, which is located on the Black Isle in Ross and Cromarty.
 Look for beaches with white sand, A region consisting of a number of smaller towns and villages, as well as hamlets and individual residences, with the particularly magnificent glen of Torridon serving as the district's centrepiece and being a popular destination for tourists, geologists, and hillwalkers alike.

 Continue on the A9 in the direction of Wick and Thurso, turn left at Evanton onto the B9176 and the A836 the Lairg Road, then turn left at Inveran onto the A837, passing a freshwater loch located east-northeast of Lochinver.

-This location is absolutely breathtaking, nestled in the valley between the peaks of Canisp, Quinag, and Beinn Uidhe.
+This location is absolutely lovely, nestled in the valley between the peaks of Canisp, Quinag, and Beinn Uidhe.
 You will find a convenience store, general store, chocolate shop, cafes, takeaways, and a community hall in Durness, which is the most north westerly village in Scotland on the NC500 route.
 Primary school students attend Durness Primary School, and secondary school students attend Kinlochbervie High School.
 Turn right onto the A894 to head toward Durness, which is the most north westerly village in Scotland.